msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/intro_to_cloud_interfaces.md

 Both AWS and Google Cloud have Python SDKs, and probably other vendors.

-#### Python Notebooks

-this is nothing special or separate, just athat you can use the Python cloud libraries

 #### R

-Unlike th other vendors, Microsoft maintains R packages to in
+Unlike the other vendors, Microsoft maintains an SDK for R Users which allows you to create cloud services directly from Rstudio.
+See their github pages https://github.com/Azure/AzureR and excellent documentation throughout the packages.

 ### Cloud company frameworks